Feeling frustrated about how long it takes to get dinner on the table every night?

 With my tips, you can save some time and still get a decent meal on the table.

 This page may contain affiliate links which means I earn a commission if you use them, at no extra cost to you.
 I only recommend what I use and trust.
 Please see my disclosure policy for details.

 Here are some strategies you can use to get dinner on the table in half the time:

 Choose a quick cooking strategy:

-- Choose a simple recipe: choose a recipe with few ingredients and few steps
+Choose a recipe with few ingredients and few steps

 Choose faster cooking methods:

-- Stir fry: stir frying is a naturally fast cooking method as you use high heat for a short time to get delicious food.
+Stir frying is a naturally fast cooking method as you use high heat for a short time to get delicious food.